-Venezuela's Maduro says Trump administration trying to kill him
+Maduro says Trump administration wants to have him killed

 Washington has imposed sanctions on Venezuela, denouncing Maduro as a dictator who has quashed human rights and triggered an economic meltdown.

-On Wednesday, the White House accused Maduro’s government of involvement in the death of a jailed Venezuelan politician whom authorities say killed himself but whom opposition parties say was murdered.
+The White House accused Maduro’s government on Wednesday of involvement in the death of a jailed Venezuelan politician whom authorities say killed himself but whom opposition parties say was murdered.

-In a televised broadcast on Thursday night, Maduro, a former bus driver and union leader, said the United States had asked the government in neighboring Colombia to kill him.
+Maduro, a former bus driver and union leader, said in a televised broadcast on Thursday night the United States had asked the government in neighboring Colombia to kill him.

 “They have given the order from the White House that Maduro be killed,” said Maduro, flanked by workers.
 He vowed that “they will not even touch a single hair of mine.”